ZenCocoon/rspec-subject-extensions/README.md

 rspec-subject-extensions adds `each` short-hand to generate a nested example group with a single example that specifies the expected value of each attribute of the subject.
+If no attribute is given, each element of the subject will be used.

 ## Documentation